 Western Australia’s world famous wallaby

 If you’re ever lucky enough to meet a Quokka, chances are you’ll break out in a grin.
-This popular marsupial is synonymous with Perth’s favourite holiday spot, Rottnest Island – a short ferry ride from the Port of Fremantle.
-In fact, it’s how the island got its name – Dutch explorer Willem de Vlamingh named it ‘Rotte Nest’ (‘rats’ nest’), mistaking the ubiquitous small macropods (the kangaroo and wallaby family) on the beautiful Mediterranean-like island as giant rats.
+This popular marsupial is synonymous with Perth’s favourite holiday spot, Rottnest Island – a short ferry ride from the Western Australian port of Fremantle.
+In fact, it’s how the island got its name – Dutch explorer Willem de Vlamingh named it ‘Rotte Nest’ (‘rats’ nest’) in 1696, mistaking the ubiquitous small macropods (the kangaroo and wallaby family) on the beautiful Mediterranean-like island as giant rats.

-Around 10,000 Quokkas live in Rottnest but very small populations also survive on the mainland’s south-west forests such as those near Northcliffe.
+Around 10,000 Quokkas live on Rottnest Island today.
+Very small populations also survive in the mainland’s south-west forests such as those near Northcliffe.
 Overall the species is listed as vulnerable due to predation by feral animals (cats and foxes), altered fire patterns and habitat loss.

-Like many macropods, when threatened, Quokka mothers may expel the joey from their pouch leaving it squealing on the ground.
+Like many macropods, when threatened, Quokka mothers may expel their joeys from their pouched leaving them squealing on the ground.
 A chasing predator is attracted by this giving the mother time to get away.
 It sounds harsh but it’s better than both mother and baby ending up as prey.
-And it’s another good reason why Quokkas shouldn’t be interfered with on Rottnest.
+And it’s another good reason why Quokkas shouldn’t be harassed on Rottnest.

 Quokkas are herbivores that eat a variety of grasses and shrubs.
 When food is scarce they can draw on stored fat in their tails for energy to get them through.
 As travellers to the island might know, fresh water is in short supply on Rottnest so it’s just as well that Quokkas can survive on very little of it – lasting up to a month without a drink.

 Junk food is bad for Quokkas too